JiayiJessieTong/JiayiJessieTongold.github.io/aboutme.md

 subtitle:
 ---

 My name is Jiayi (Jessie) Tong.
-I am a first year Ph.D. student in Biostatistics program at the Perelman School of Medicine, University of Pennsylvania.
+I am a first year Ph.D. student in the Biostatistics program at the Perelman School of Medicine, the University of Pennsylvania.

 Education